yaw277/slire/README.md

 ### create

-`create(entity: CreateInput): Promise<string>`
+`create(entity: CreateInput, options?: { mergeTrace?: any }): Promise<string>`

 Creates a new entity in the repository.
 Returns the generated ID for the created entity.
-The repository automatically generates a unique ID, applies configured scope values, and generates all system-managed fields (timestamps, version).
+The repository automatically generates a unique ID, applies configured scope values, and generates all system-managed fields (timestamps, version, trace context if enabled).
 While `CreateInput` allows managed fields to be present in the input for convenience, system fields are ignored and scope fields are validated - the operation fails if provided scope values don't match the repository's configured scope.
+The optional `mergeTrace` parameter allows adding operation-specific trace context that gets merged with the repository's base trace context.

 Note: This method delegates to `createMany` internally and can therefore throw `CreateManyPartialFailure` under the same conditions (for a single-entity batch, see below).

 ### createMany

-`createMany(entities: CreateInput[]): Promise<string[]>`
+`createMany(entities: CreateInput[], options?: { mergeTrace?: any }): Promise<string[]>`

 Bulk version of `create` that creates multiple entities in a single operation.
 Returns an array of generated IDs corresponding to the created entities.
 The order of returned IDs matches the order of input entities.
-All entities are subject to the same automatic ID generation, scope validation, and consistency feature handling as the single `create` function.
+All entities are subject to the same automatic ID generation, scope validation, and consistency feature handling (including trace context if enabled) as the single `create` function.
+The optional `mergeTrace` parameter allows adding operation-specific trace context that gets merged with the repository's base trace context and applied to all entities in the batch.

 Error handling and partial writes: The function performs a bulk upsert using `$setOnInsert` so existing documents are never silently updated.
 It generates IDs up front and, on success, returns them in the same order as the input entities.
 For large inputs, the operation runs in chunks to respect MongoDB limits.
 If a chunk cannot be fully inserted (for example, due to a duplicate key), the function throws `CreateManyPartialFailure`.
 This error reports the public IDs that were inserted up to the failure point (including prior chunks and the inserted subset of the failing chunk) and the public IDs that were not inserted (the non-inserted subset of the failing chunk plus all subsequent chunks that are skipped).
 This makes partial results explicit and allows callers to reconcile state or retry as needed.
 If you need atomicity, wrap the call in a transaction with `runTransaction`.

 ### update

-`update(id: string, update: UpdateOperation<UpdateInput>, options?: { includeSoftDeleted?: boolean }): Promise<void>`
+`update(id: string, update: UpdateOperation<UpdateInput>, options?: { includeSoftDeleted?: boolean; mergeTrace?: any }): Promise<void>`

 Updates a single entity identified by its ID.
 The update operation supports both `set` (to update fields) and `unset` (to remove optional fields) operations, which can be used individually or combined.
 The repository automatically applies scope filtering and excludes soft-deleted entities by default to ensure only active entities within the current scope can be updated.
 Use the `includeSoftDeleted: true` option to allow updating soft-deleted entities.
-Note that managed fields (scope properties, system fields like timestamps/version/id) cannot be modified through updates - the `UpdateOperation<UpdateInput>` type excludes these fields, ensuring type safety at compile time.
+Note that managed fields (scope properties, system fields like timestamps/version/id/trace) cannot be modified through updates - the `UpdateOperation<UpdateInput>` type excludes these fields, ensuring type safety at compile time.
 Implementations should also perform runtime checks to ensure that managed fields are not tampered with.
-Any configured timestamps (like `updatedAt`) or versioning increments are applied automatically.
+Any configured timestamps (like `updatedAt`), versioning increments, and trace context are applied automatically.
+The optional `mergeTrace` parameter allows adding operation-specific trace context.
 No error is thrown if the entity doesn't exist or doesn't match the scope.

 ### updateMany